SolaceProducts/pubsubplus-connector-kafka-source/README.md

 ## Overview

-The PubSub+ Source Connector consumes PubSub+ event broker real-time queue or topic data events and streams them to a Kafka topic as Source Records.
+The PubSub+ Kafka Source Connector consumes PubSub+ event broker real-time queue or topic data events and streams them to a Kafka topic as Source Records.

 The connector was created using PubSub+ high performance Java API to move PubSub+ data events to the Kafka Broker.